yabadabu/viscoelastic_cpu/README.md

 ## Multithread generation of the Spatial Index

-Generating the list of unique cell_id's and associate each particle with a unique position in a linear buffer, so that subsequent queries run in parallel is the purpouse of this section.
+Generating the list of unique cell_id's and associate each particle with a unique position in a linear buffer, so that subsequent queries run in parallel is the purpose of this section.
 The proposed solution is the following:

 - Each thread iterates over a range of particles.
 - For each particle, compute the cell_id as normal